TatyanaV/-Bourne-shell-script-to-compute-statistics/README.md

 # -Bourne-shell-script-to-compute-statistics
-This assignment asks you to write a Bourne shell script to compute statistics.
-The purpose is to get you familiar with the Unix shell, shell programming, Unix utilities, standard input, output, and error, pipelines, process ids, exit values, and signals.
+This is a Bourne shell script to compute statistics.
+The purpose is to get familiar with the Unix shell, shell programming, Unix utilities, standard input, output, and error, pipelines, process ids, exit values, and signals.

-What you’re going to submit is your script, called stats.
-Overview
+#Overview

-NOTE: For this assignment, make sure that you are using Bash as your shell (on Linux, /bin/sh is Bash, but on other Unix O/S, it is not).
+NOTE: make sure that you are using Bash as your shell (on Linux, /bin/sh is Bash, but on other Unix O/S, it is not).
 This is because the Solaris version of Bourne shell has some annoying bugs that are really brought out by this script.
 Bash can execute any /bin/sh script.

-In this assignment you will write a Bourne shell script to calculate averages and medians from an input file of numbers.
-This is the sort of calculation I might do when figuring out the grades for this course.
+This Bourne shell script calculates averages and medians from an input file of numbers.
+This is the sort of calculation someone might do when thye are figuring out the grades for the course.
 The input file will have whole number values separated by tabs, and each line of this file will have the same number of values.
 (For example, each row might be the scores of a student on assignments.)
 Your script should be able to calculate the average and median across the rows (like I might do to calculate an individual student's course grade) or down the columns (like I might do to find the average score on an assignment).

 You will probably need commands like these, so please read up on them: sh, read, expr, cut, head, tail, wc, and sort.